The Vehicle Inspection Checklist: Everything You Need to Know

 A vehicle inspection checklist is a structured list of mechanical, electrical, and safety components that must be reviewed during a routine inspection.

-Unlike daily driver walkaround checks which are visual and basic, these scheduled inspections are in-depth, often carried out by trained technicians or maintenance staff.
+Unlike daily driver walkaround checks, which are visual and basic, these scheduled inspections are in-depth and often carried out by trained technicians or maintenance staff.

 They are designed to: